1985 K League

 The 1985 Korean Super League was the third season of top football league in South Korea.
 A total of eight teams participated in the league.
-Six of them were professional teams (Hallelujah Eagles, Yukong Elephants, Daewoo Royals, POSCO Atoms, Lucky-Goldstar Hwangso and Hyundai Horang-i), and two of them were semi-professional teams.
+Six of them were professional teams (Hallelujah FC, Yukong Elephants, Daewoo Royals, POSCO Atoms, Lucky-Goldstar Hwangso and Hyundai Horang-i), and two of them were semi-professional teams.
 (Hanil Bank and Sangmu FC).
 It began on 13 April and ended on 22 September.